clingen-data-model/allele/source/allele/conceptual/allele_instance/nucleotide_allele_instance.md

 ---
-title: SimpleNucleotideAllele
+title: NucleotideAlleleInstance
 layout: conceptual
 model: allele
-description: A SimpleAlllele that uses a SimpleNucleotideAllele as its ReferenceSequence.
+description: An AlleleInstance that uses a NucleotideAlleleInstance as its ReferenceSequence.
 ---